Updated: 5 days ago

 3) Have access to run the LDAP queries.

-Note: Please test these queries in the test environment, before executing in the production environment.
+Note: Please test these queries in the test environment, before executing them in the production environment.

 LDAP Queries for the Groups